mathie/mathie.github.io/_posts/2013-11-07-the-inner-game-of-pool.markdown

   experiment a little with it, and have some insight on how to learn/teach along the way.
 ---
+> This is the first of the [NaNoWriMo](http://www.nanowrimo.org/) articles that
+> I've redrafted and turned into a post.
+Which is why it's a couple of days
+> late already!

 We're on holiday this week, in a [lovely place](http://www.ownersdirect.co.uk/england/E1909.htm) on the Northumbrian coast.
 The house is fantastic -- it's unusual for me to get stay somewhere that has an even better shower than home, and an even better